Why Sermons?

 Why sermons?
 That’s a word that makes lots of people uneasy.

 I get it.
-And yet, for reasons I can’t quite explain, writing sermons seemed like the thing I had to do.
+And yet, for reasons I can’t quite explain, writing sermons was something I had to do.
 So I wrote one a week for a year, from March 2021 to March 2022.

 It’s not like you have a congregation.